stevematthew/awesome-climate-change/CONTRIBUTING.md

 # Contribution Guidelines
-## Adding something to this awesome list
+## Adding a link to this awesome list

 If you have something awesome to contribute to an awesome list, this is how you do it.